blueneogeo/xtend-tools/README.md

 	stream
 		.filter [ it > 5 ]
 		.map [ 'value: ' + it ]
-		.each(printer) // into another stream!
+		.streamTo(printer) // into another stream!

 	printer.each [ println(it) ]